Kn0wledqe/rbx-classify/README.md

 # **2 - Getting Started**
 ## 2.1 - Getting the Source Code
 You can fetch the latest release of Classify from the following sources:
-- The [releases page](https://github.com/doctr-oof/rbx-classify/releases) of the repository.
+- ~~The [releases page](https://github.com/doctr-oof/rbx-classify/releases) of the repository.~~ (not done)
-- By directly copying the [latest source code file] from the main branch.
+- Directly copying the [latest source code file](https://github.com/doctr-oof/rbx-classify/blob/main/src/Classify3.lua) from the main branch.
 <br><br>

 ## 2.2 - Installing Into Your Project
 The Classify module is a single source file that is placed into a `ModuleScript` anywhere in your project hierarchy.

-**NOTE:** I recommend keeping it somewhere in `ReplicatedStorage` so both the server and the client have access to the module.
+**NOTE:** It's recommended that you place it somewhere in `ReplicatedStorage` so both the server and the client have access to the module.
 <br><br>

 ## 2.3 - Loading the Module